 This revelation brings the story back from its inverted position.
 Now we recognise the family for what they are: the tragic dead who don’t know they’re lost, and who won’t share their home with the living.

 The film shows us this movement between inverted perception and [the film’s] reality through reflected surfaces.
 The house is filled with mirrors – a hint that we may not be seeing things exactly as they are.

 And in the possession scene, when Anne appears to transform into an old woman, the scene flips repeatedly between hallucination and reality through mirror reflections.

 The story’s twist is presented as buried knowledge that comes to light.
-There’s the photo hidden under the bed, and the graves – literally, the bodies buried under the garden.
+There’s the photo hidden under the bed plus the graves – literally, the bodies buried under the garden.